jmanuelmartinez/jmanuelmartinez/README.md

 🌞 ️I'm a spanish fella based in Spain
 💻 I work as a DevOps Engineer and Software Engineer
 🐍 I love programming in Python, C#, and JavaScript, among others...
-🚀 I'm a DevOps practices evangelist
+🚀 I'm a DevOps evangelist

 ## Here is what I like to play with...